 The larger the optics, the more efficient the inspection, as a scan of the 55 mm diameter surface is performed in two seconds.
 The data processing of the 250 megapixel images is also highly optimized, so it takes only a few seconds to obtain the result.

-ARGOS 200 – Maximum resolution (not only) for large optics
+ARGOS 200 – Maximum resolution (not only) for large optics and wafers

 ARGOS 200 is the right choice for all customers who also need to inspect large optics or wafers up to 200 mm/8″ diameter (🗎 ARGOS product sheet).
 It enables the inspection of large areas in highest resolution and is still fully optimized for speed.
 ARGOS 200 inspects a 200 mm wafer in a few minutes.
 The entire surface is scanned fully automatically.